-There was a net actuarial experience loss of \$5,370,296 since the last valuation, which means that actual experience was less favorable than expected.
-There was an experience loss of approximately \$6.6 million due to a lower than expected investment return on the actuarial value of assets during the year ending September 30, 2022 (5.4% actual versus 7.4% expected).
-The return on the market value of assets was -11.9%, but the majority of this return is being smoothed over the next four years.
-There was an offsetting experience gain of approximately \$1.2 million due to demographic experience.
-Demographic experience gains were primarily due to more retiree and beneficiary deaths than expected (11 deaths versus 5 expected) and lower salary increases than expected from FY 2021 to FY 2022 (5.4% actual average increases versus 6.5% expected).
-The net actuarial experience loss caused the required employer contribution to increase by \$509,083, or 1.48% of covered payroll.
+There was a net actuarial experience loss of \$7,735,026 since the last valuation, which means that actual experience was less favorable than expected.
+The majority of this experience loss was due to phasing in previous years' investment losses (particularly the -11.9% return during fiscal year 2022) into the actuarial value of assets.
+There was an experience loss of approximately \$6.2 million due to realizing a lower than assumed investment return on the actuarial value of assets during the year ending September 30, 2023 (5.5% actual versus 7.3% expected).
+The net return on the market value of assets was 7.8%.

+There were also demographic experience losses of approximately \$1.5 million.
+Average salary increases from FY 2022 to FY 2023 were higher than expected (averaging 8.9% versus 6.7% expected), there were more retirements than expected (10 actual retirements versus 5 expected), and mortality experience amount retirees was lower than expected (4 deaths were reported versus approximately 5 expected; and the average benefits for deceased retirees were lower than average).

+The net actuarial experience loss caused the required employer contribution to increase by \$729,034, or 1.96% of covered payroll.

+Another factor contributing to the increase in the required employer contribution was the increase in covered payroll.
+Covered payroll increased by 8.1% (from \$33.4 million to \$36.1 million).
+The employer normal cost (the cost of benefit accruals each year) remains approximately level as a percentage of covered payroll from one year to the next (currently at about 24%), so the increase in covered payroll caused the dollar amount of the normal cost to increase by approximately \$600,000.